 While this is an accurate representation of the statistical code needed to plot Figure 1, there is not much annotation here (the only annotation is #Choose Scurve.csv, telling the user which file to use as input data) and this file has not been set up in such a way that it can be fed directly into R (one would need to delete the “>” characters and add “#” before all the rows of the table of Sdat).
 It would have been desirable to add annotations explaining what the last three lines of code do, namely create the plot, add the text, and add the lowess line.
 The file “Scurve.pdf” shows what the result should look like (our Figure 1).
 And since all three of these files begin with “Scurve” they are conveniently listed together.

-The representation of the R code for the CART analysis is somewhat more successful in the sense that it can be directly fed into R and is given in both .R and .txt formats (“DiachronicaCode.R”, “DiachronicaRcode.txt”).
+The representation of the R code for the CART analysis is somewhat more successful in the sense that it can be directly fed into R and is given in both .R and .txt file formats (“DiachronicaCode.R”, “DiachronicaRcode.txt”).
 But again, there should have been more annotation, particularly to identify the parts of the code that produce the plots that are in Figures 2 and 3 in the article.
-And the names of the files could have been more informative, something like “CARTanalysis.txt”.
+Furthermore, the names of the files could have been more informative, something like “CARTanalysis.txt”.
 “Diachronica” here refers to the journal that the article was published in, a piece of information that was useful to me on my personal computer, but is not so useful for another user.

-3. A post that is somewhat more successful
+3. A resource that is somewhat more successful

-The second example is of the TROLLing post at https://doi.org/10.18710/VDWPZS for data from Janda & Tyers 2018, an article about Russian paradigms.
+The second example is of the TROLLing post at https://doi.org/10.18710/VDWPZS for data and statistical code from Janda and Tyers (2018), an article about Russian paradigms.
 This post both conforms to the FAIR principles and does a better job in terms of user-friendliness.
-Sample File 2 below shows an example of an R script in this post for which I provided better annotation:
+Sample File 2 below shows an example of an R script in this TROLLing post for which I provided better annotation: